CAPIX-NET/capix-net.github.io/ai/index.md

-# Smart Cashflow Management
+## Smart Cashflow Management

-## Empowering Treasury Teams with Smarter Forecasting
+### Empowering Treasury Teams with Smarter Cash Managemen Forecasting using Artificial Intelligence
 CAPIX introduces the next generation in corporate treasury management: **AI-enhanced cashflow forecasting**.
 Designed for multinational businesses with complex, multi-currency operations, our new forecasting module leverages cutting-edge artificial intelligence models to improve the accuracy, adaptability, and confidence of your treasury forecasts.

 Traditionally, cashflow forecasting has relied on rule-based models and historical averages that often fall short in today's dynamic economic environment.
 With the rise of automation and machine learning, there's a better way to gain clarity into your future liquidity positions — and CAPIX is bringing it to your treasury.

 ---

-## How It Works
+### How It Works
 Our AI solution integrates directly with your existing ERP systems, automatically ingesting and harmonizing financial data such as:

 - Accounts Payable